takpunku-max/terraform-analyzer/README.md

 **KJ** — Aspiring DevOps Engineer | AWS CCP | ITIL 4 | CompTIA A+

-Currently pursuing BSIT at WGU (expected Summer 2026) and working as an IT Student Worker at Texas A&M University System Office.
+Currently pursuing BSIT at WGU (expected December 2026) and working as an IT Student Worker at Texas A&M University System Office.